bluebarryz/Bridge-Finding-Robots/README.md

 # Bridge-Finding-Robots
-<p> <i>Bridge-Finding Robots</i> compares to algorithms for solving a cool thinking problem. </p>
+<p> <i>Bridge-Finding Robots</i> compares two algorithms for solving a cool thinking problem. </p>
 <h1> The Problem (credit: Gr.
 12 CS class)</h1>
-<p>Problem: Let's say you were a robot trying to find a bridge at the darkest time of the night.
-You can only see a tiny bit ahead of you, and you know that the bridge is either straight east or straight west relative to your current position.</p>
+<p>Problem: Let's say you were a robot trying to find a bridge at night.
+You can only see a tiny bit ahead of you, and you know that the bridge is either straight east or straight west of your current position.</p>

 <p>How do you go about finding the bridge?
 Here are two ways.</p>